SIC-POVMs and orders of real quadratic fields: Abstract

 \section{Abstract}

+This paper concerns SIC-POVMs and their relationship to class field theory.
+SIC-POVMs are generalized quantum measurements (POVMs) described by $d^2$ equiangular complex lines through the origin in $\C^d$.
+Weyl--Heisenberg covariant SICs are those SIC-POVMs described by the orbit a single vector under a finite Weyl--Heisenberg group $\WH(d)$.

-We consider the problem of counting and classifying symmetric informationally complete positive operator-valued measures (SICs or SIC-POVMs), that is, sets of $d^2$ equiangular lines in $\C^d$.
-For $4 \le d \leq 90$, we show the number of known equivalence classes of Weyl--Heisenberg covariant SICs in dimension $d$ equals the cardinality of the ideal class monoid of (not necessarily invertible) ideal classes in the real quadratic order of discriminant $(d+1)(d-3)$.
-Equivalently, this is the number of $\GL_2(\Z)$ conjugacy classes in $\SL_2(\Z)$ of trace $d-1$.
-We conjecture the equality extends to all $d \ge 4$.
-We prove that this conjecture implies more that one equivalence class of Weyl--Heisenberg covariant SICs for every $d>22$.
+We relate known data on the structure and classification of Weyl--Heisenberg covariant SICs in low dimensions to arithmetic data attached to certain orders of real quadratic fields.
+For $4 \le d \leq 90$, we show the number of known geometric equivalence classes of Weyl--Heisenberg covariant SICs in dimension $d$ equals the cardinality of the ideal class monoid of (not necessarily invertible) ideal classes in the real quadratic order $\OO_{\Delta_d}$ of discriminant $\Delta_d=(d+1)(d-3)$; we conjecture the equality extends to all $d \ge 4$.
+We prove that this conjecture implies the existence of more than one geometric equivalence class of Weyl--Heisenberg covariant SICs for every $d>22$.
+We conjecture that Galois multiplets of SICs may be put in one-to-one correspondence with the over-orders $\OO'$ of $\OO_{\Delta_d}$ in such a way that the number of geometric classes in the multiplet equals the ring class number of $\OO'$.
+We test that conjecture against known data on exact SICs in low dimensions.

-Additionally, we refine the ``class field hypothesis'' of Appleby, Flammia, McConnell, and Yard \cite{appleby1} to predict the exact class field generated by the ratios of vector entries for the equiangular lines defining a Weyl--Heisenberg covariant SIC.
-The class fields conjecturally associated to SICs in dimension $d$ come with a natural partial order under inclusion; we show that the natural inclusions of these fields are strict, except in a small family of cases.
+We refine the ``class field hypothesis'' of Appleby, Flammia, McConnell, and Yard \cite{appleby1} to predict the exact class field over $\Q(\sqrt{\Delta_d})$ generated by the ratios of vector entries for the equiangular lines defining a Weyl--Heisenberg SIC.
+The refined conjectures use a recently developed class field theory for orders of number fields \cite{kopplagarias}.
+The refined class fields assigned to over-orders $\OO'$ have a natural partial order under inclusion; the inclusions of these class fields fail to be strict in some cases.
+We characterize such cases and give a table of them for $d < 500$.